BBC News School Report: Frequently asked questions

-Many teachers have said that taking part in School Report supports all sorts of learning for instance by helping students develop their ability to work in teams, manage their time, conduct independent enquiries, communicate effectively and think critically, while independent evaluations and studies have also backed the project.
+Many teachers have said that taking part in School Report supports all sorts of learning - for instance by helping students develop their ability to work in teams, manage their time, conduct independent enquiries, communicate effectively and think critically.

 WHO CAN TAKE PART IN SCHOOL REPORT?

 UK students aged 11-16, and in the Year Groups indicated by the table below, are eligible to take part in School Report.